ARTICLE: Reader's Digest readersdigest.ca by The Best Christmas Markets in Canada

 TV INTERVIEW: Couple Marks Anniversary with Marraige Proposal at Christkindl Market, by CTV Kitchener's Natalie Van Rooy.
-Video by Rob Currie, C to C Productions and Photos by Monica Reid, Emerge2 Digital.
+Video by Rob Currie, C to C Productions.
+Photos by Monica Reid, Emerge2 Digital.

 TV INTERVIEW: RogersTV In Studio with Natasha McKenty, Interview with Marjorie Wood.
 Watch the interview with Marjorie.